Environment in Allen County

 According to the Clean Air Act, regions that are in non-attainment or maintenance of National Ambient Air Quality Standards (NAAQS) for specific pollutants, including: ozone, carbon monoxide, particulate matter, or nitrogen dioxide, must be able to demonstrate that any highway or transit activities will not cause new air quality violations, worsen existing air quality violations, or delay timely attainment of the relevant air quality standard, or interim milestone.
 Therefore, all federally funded long-range transportation plans, transportation improvement programs as well as transportation projects must demonstrate consistency with the State Implementation Plan (SIP) or state air quality plan for meeting NAAQS air quality standards.

 Although Allen County was designated an 8-Hour Ozone non-attainment on June 11, 2004, the MPO worked with Ohio Environmental Protection Agency (OEPA) and Ohio Department of Transportation (ODOT) to develop a SIP to document regional strategies needed to achieve emission reductions necessary to meet the air quality standards.
 An outcome of the collaboration identified mobile source emissions (emissions from vehicles traveling on the planned transportation system) thresholds which cannot be exceeded.
-Per the most recent U.S. Department of Transportation (USDOT) conformity determination on the Long Range Plan dated August 24, 2009, including projects contained in the FY 2012-2015 TIP, the Plan is consistent with U.S. Environmental Protection Agency (USEPA) testing criteria.
-Therefore, the new TIP has been demonstrated consistent with "reliance on previous regional emission analysis" concerning mobile source emission thresholds.
+Per the most recent U.S. Department of Transportation (USDOT) conformity determination on the Long Range Plan dated September, 2013, the Plan is consistent with U.S. Environmental Protection Agency (USEPA) testing criteria.

 Gases that trap heat in the atmosphere are often called greenhouse gases.
 The EPA Climate Change Site (http://www.epa.gov/climatechange/index.html) provides information and data on emissions of greenhouse gases to Earth's atmosphere, and also the removal of greenhouse gases from the atmosphere.
 Some greenhouse gases such as carbon dioxide occur naturally and are emitted to the atmosphere through natural processes and human activities.
 Other greenhouse gases (e.g., fluorinated gases) are created and emitted solely through human activities.
 The principal greenhouse gases that enter the atmosphere because of human activities are carbon dioxide, methane, nitrous oxide, and fluorinated gases.
 You can visit the EPA Climate Change Site and use the online calculator to get a rough "ballpark" estimate of your personal or family's greenhouse gas emissions and explore the impact of taking various actions to reduce your emissions.
 See the hot links and widgets on this page.